arvidsandin/Etimo_case/README.md

 ## Getting Started

-To use the program, enter these commands in the terminal.
+To use the program, clone the repo and enter these commands in the terminal in the directory of the project.
 If on windows, please enter the commands using Windows Subsystem for Linux.

 ### Prerequisites